In Toronto, facial plastic surgery doesn’t carry a stigma as it used to, which means that there’s been an impressive surge in demand in recent years.

 Dr. Torgerson operates his own approved out-of-hospital surgical facility in Yorkville, downtown Toronto.
 As a facial surgeon, he’s fully licenced and accredited, and his state-of-the-art surgical facility is as well.
 He has hand-picked, experienced anaesthesiologists, registered nurses, and medical technicians who form an expert team dedicated to excellent patient experiences.

 Our clients can return home after a facelift or other surgery the same day, but we offer the care of registered nurses if they desire.
-We give Dr. Torgerson’s personal phone number to all of our surgical patients so they can reach him day or night with a concern, and of course, we schedule a series of check-ups after the OR day to follow the recovery and results closely.
+We give Dr. Torgerson’s personal phone number to all of our surgical patients so they can reach him day or night with a concern, and of course, we schedule a series of check-ups after the operating day to follow the recovery and results closely.
 We’re happy to accommodate out-of-town clients, and we can recommend nearby accommodations plus work cooperatively with their schedules.

 The right facial surgeon and the correct procedure for you can be a life-changing combination.
 It’s essential to consider the safety, convenience, and costs involved with undergoing your procedure before you sign on for that all-inclusive vacation deal.

-We welcome you to contact Dr. Torgerson for a free consultation.
+We welcome you to contact Dr. Torgerson for a consultation.
 He’ll be happy to answer your questions, help you research, and consider your best options.
 We believe that well-informed patients are ultimately the most satisfied.
 We’ll walk you through the next steps in your transformation when you’re ready.
 See you soon!